Skip to main content

 If running in an offline environment, refer to the Retrieving Offline License Files section.

-The following sub-sections assume an unattended environment that would best mimic a pipeline integration.
+The following sub-sections assume an online, unattended environment that would best mimic a pipeline integration.

 Linux

-Export the license key retrieved during the License Acquisition section, and leverage the installed runsafe_sbom executable to configure the environment.
+Validate the installation against the license key retrieved during the License Acquisition section, and start the RunSafe SBOM service.

 Windows

-Export the license key retrieved during the License Acquisition section, and leverage the installed runsafe_sbom executable to configure the environment.
-This must be done in a privileged command prompt.
+Validate the installation against the license key retrieved during the License Acquisition section, and start the RunSafe SBOM service.
+This must be done in a privileged command prompt (not Powershell).

 cd "%LOCALAPPDATA%\RunSafe"